d4rk-d4nph3/SeaPort/README.md

 # SeaPort

-SeaPort is a fast port scan result analyzer that consumes scan results from Rapid7 and filters those IPs specific to a country.
+SeaPort is a fast port scan result analyzer that consumes scan results from Rapid7 and filters those IPs specific to a country of your choosing.

+This project was done in C# as Python was too slow due to some dataset being too large.

-## Dependencies
+### Dependencies
-* ### MaxMind GeoIP2
+* #### MaxMind GeoIP2

-## Where to fetch your Scan Results?
+### Where to fetch your Scan Results?
 Scan results can be fetched from Rapid7's SONAR project [here](https://opendata.rapid7.com/).